"She deserves better": Elaine's album not featured on daily charts, SA sad

-Elaine’s New Album Fails To Debut on Spotify’s Chart, SA Disappointed: “She Dropped a Masterpiece”
+Elaine’s New Album Fails To Debut on Spotify Chart, SA Disappointed: “She Dropped a Masterpiece”

 - R&B singer Elaie's fans were disappointed after the talented muso's album did not debut on Spotify's daily chart on its release day